 Waster offers low cost, reliable and fully accredited and licensed medical waste collection services in both 120 litre and 240 litre sizes.
 Waster has recently been covered in the Australian press: Uber of Waste.
 You can check prices and book your required service by pushing the blue button below:

-See our blog on medical waste disposal Sydney.
+medical waste disposal Sydney.

 Correct disposal and treatment of your waste streams and of course medical waste bins is a business responsibility.

 Organising correct and reliable and safe management of healthcare waste and hazardous wastes can be very cost effective and will ensure you prevent any issues down the line with compliance and health and safety.
 You can thus minimise waste disposal costs and provide a safe work environment for all.

 Check out how a small office version of an autoclave works – industrial autoclaves are much larger!